-Dr. Gerstein specializes in Cognitive Behavioral Therapy (CBT), a treatment based on scientific research and proven to be effective for a wide range of mood, anxiety, and relationship issues.
+Our clinicians have expertise in Cognitive Behavioral Therapy (CBT), Acceptance and Commitment Therapy (ACT), and Dialectical Behavior Therapy (DBT).
+CBT is a treatment based on scientific research and proven to be effective for a wide range of mood, anxiety, and relationship issues.
 The focus of CBT is noticing and then examining what you are thinking, feeling, and doing today, rather than focusing on the past.
 For more information on CBT, click here.

-Dr. Gerstein also specializes in Acceptance and Commitment Therapy (ACT) and other mindfulness-based approaches to treating depression and anxiety.
+ACT, along with other mindfulness-based approaches, has also been shown to be effective in treating depression, anxiety, and other related difficulties.
 Mindfulness involves paying attention, non-judgmentally, to the present moment.
 This means noticing thoughts, feelings, and behaviors as they occur and with a balanced, objective perspective.
 For more information on mindfulness techniques, click here.

 Our clinicians also conduct individual DBT therapy with individuals who are currently enrolled in or have already completed DBT skills group.
 At times, we may conduct individual and family skills training sessions, when appropriate.